Triggers are Your Path to Freedom

 Our triggers hold the answers.
 If something upsets you, there is unfinished business inside you that wants your attention.

 Our emotions will reveal where we are wavering, where we are charged, and, therefore, where we are ready to evolve.
-Triggers point to the specific areas where we want healing.
+Triggers point to the specific areas where we, at the deepest level, want healing.

 So, what do I mean by a “trigger?”

-A trigger is any input that stirs you up inside and sets off a reaction.
+A trigger is any input that stirs you up inside and sets off an emotional reaction.
+Triggers unearth our wounds and unfinished business.

 A fear trigger might create mild butterflies in the stomach, heart palpitations, or agonizing gut-wrenching pain.
 Depending on you and the situation at hand, a trigger might crank up your anxiety or insecurity, ignite your anger, or send you into an emotional tailspin.
 Triggers might also intensify sadness or feed an illusion of loneliness.